Winona State University: Foundation Hall

+In 2025, Foundation Hall was approved, intended to house an additional 340 students.
+Plans for the hall date back to 2021, but were delayed for financial reasons.
+The groundbreaking ceremony was held on January 20, 2026, and was attended by president Janz.
+The hall is currently still under construction.

 Kirkland Hall and Haake Hall

 Originally named New Hall East and New Center West, Kirkland Hall/Haake Hall opened in 2010 and consists of two adjacent buildings that are mirror images of each other.
 The coed complex has 106 units, each single-gendered.

 Prentiss-Lucas Hall

 Prentiss-Lucas Hall (commonly called P-L) is one of the six freshmen residence halls.
-Its two sides are mirror-image duplicates of each other (Prentiss is the men's residence side and Lucas the women's), linked by a common lobby and lower level.
+Its two sides are mirror-image duplicates of each other (Prentiss is co-ed, and Lucas women's), linked by a common lobby and lower level.
 This hall closed down after the spring semester of 2019, but reopened in fall 2020 to accommodate single-occupancy room housing in response to COVID-19.

+Lucas Hall is named after Ruth Lucas, who donated her house to the university in 1938.
+In 1944, Ruth's brother Ward Lucas donated his house, which was named after their father, S. L. Prentiss.
+Neither original house is still owned by the university.
+They were replaced by the modern Prentiss-Lucas Hall, built in 1964-1965 to house an influx of new students attending due to the GI Bill.

 The Quad

 The Quad has four residence halls that form a square: Conway, Richards, Morey, and Shepard.
 The halls making up the Quad contain multiple lounges and house over 500 students.

 Conway Hall is a four-story building that has one female floor, one male floor, and two gender-inclusive floors.
+It is named after Helen Conway, an alumna who served on the Minnstate Board of Trustees.

 Morey and Shepard Halls are connected in an "L" shape.
 Morey-Shepard consists of men and women divided by floor.
+They are named after university presidents Charles A. Morey and Irwin Shepard.
+Morey Hall is the oldest housing on campus, completed in 1911.

 Richards Hall is a four-story residence hall.
-Richards is also co-ed; the first and third floor, excluding the Richards Annex, house men and the second and fourth women.
-Morey Hall is the oldest on campus, completed in 1911.
+It is also co-ed; the first and third floor, excluding the Richards Annex, house men, and the second and fourth women.
+It is named for Florence L. Richards, dean of women at the university and a member of the English department from 1912 to 1943.